-As of 2015, single parents receive a supplement of at most €3,050 per year as a compensation for the abolishing of various single parent benefits: the single parent allowance in the income tax, the single parent supplement in the social assistance and the half-orphan benefit.
+Single parents receive a supplement of at most €3,066 per year as a compensation for the abolishing of various single parent benefits as of 2015: the single parent allowance in the income tax, the single parent supplement in the social assistance and the half-orphan benefit.

-In 2013, an asset test was introduced: in 2015 assets in Box 3 exceeding €82,093 plus the taxfree asset allowance of both tax partners (see 2.6.5) reduce the child related budget to zero.
+In 2013, an asset test was introduced: in 2016 assets in Box 3 exceeding €82,504 plus the tax-free asset allowance of both tax partners (see 2.6.5) reduce the child related budget to zero.